RozitaTeymourzadeh/waferImage2waferMap/README.md

 - Die Measurement

 ### Noise Removal Filter
 Noise removal filter tries to detect background noise from the image and remove it from the whole process.
-Convert the image to black and white scale image and normalize the image are the part of noise removal filter.The list of image processing units used in this project, are listed here:
+Convert the image to black and white scale image and normalize the image are the part of noise removal filter.
+The list of image processing units used in this project are listed here:

 - Black and White scaled image
 - Normalized Image